Damon Salvatore: Relationship

 Damon's most prominent love, aside from Elena, was Rose.
 He met her while searching for Klaus and hooked up with her shortly after.
 Unfortunately Damon ticked off Jules, a werewolf, and she showed up on a full moon for revenge.

 Stefan Salvatore

-Damon has had a challenging relationship with his younger brother Stefan Salvatore for over a century.
-Before they became vampires, they both loved the vampire Katherine Pierce.
-Damon shows that he has nurtured a long-standing desire to reunite with Katherine throughout the first season.
-In the first season, we learn that it was Stefan who convinced Damon to feed and complete his transformation after Katherine turned both brothers into vampires.
-Despite the feud between the Salvatore brothers, both Damon and Stefan always have each other's backs.
-Damon is always there for Stefan when it really matters, e.g., saving him from being tortured, helping him through withdrawal, and working with him to kill common enemies.
-And Stefan will still give up his own life for Damon's survival.
-They both actually love each other but will not admit it.
+Damon and his younger brother Stefan Salvatore have a long and often antagonistic relationship.
+Before becoming vampires, both brothers were romantically involved with Katherine Pierce.
+In the first season, Damon seeks to reunite with Katherine, while it is revealed that Stefan encouraged Damon to complete his transformation by feeding after Katherine turned them.
+Despite their conflicts, the brothers repeatedly cooperate and protect one another, including during confrontations with common enemies and periods when Stefan struggles with blood withdrawal.
+Their relationship is also portrayed as deeply loyal, with each willing to risk his life for the other.

 Elena Gilbert

 After learning of Katherine's deceit, Damon starts to fall for Elena.
 In general, Damon is fiercely protective of Elena and always puts her safety ahead of all else.
 Damon comes to Elena's rescue at the Miss Mystic Falls pageant when Elena is left stranded without a partner, and the two dance.
 In the episode "Rose", Damon confesses his love for her only to compel her to forget about it because he does not believe he is worthy of her.
 Throughout the third season his relationship with Elena grows; she learns to fully trust him, and they begin to rely on each other as a team.
 They share two passionate kisses, but Elena remains in denial about her feelings for him.
 After a long struggle, Elena still chooses Stefan much to Damon's dismay.

 In the following season, Elena realizes that her feelings for Damon cannot be denied any longer.
 She and Stefan break up, and in the following episode Damon and Elena finally get together and have sex.
 Damon and Elena then both individually discover that Elena is sired to Damon, making Elena's feelings unfortunately known; however, Elena insists that her love for Damon is the most real thing that she has ever felt in her entire life.
 Damon remains doubtful, so in "O Come, All Ye Faithful" he sets her "free".
 In an interview before the season finale, Julie Plec stated that "This year, she's had a very traumatic roller coaster of life experience and it's changed her irrevocably—and at the center of it all was the diehard belief that she loved Damon, that she loved him more than she'd ever loved anyone."
 In "Graduation", after the sire bond is broken and there remains no doubt about Elena's feelings, she reveals that she is in love with Damon.